 Everything I do, I have zero regrets.
 Regret is a waste of time.
 You do things because it felt like a right choice in that specific time you made the decision.
 Everything I’ve done in life makes me who I am, even if that means I am nowhere meeting the amount of money I expected to save at the end of senior year of college.
 It’s ok.
 Because you can always, always make more money.
 But you can never find the right opportunity, at the right time, with the right people to go somewhere amazing and make long-lasting memories.

 For 2017, I decided I am going to be happy.
 I want to make something of my own, something significant and of quality.
 No matter if it’s travel, friendship, romance, work and school.
-In a way that nothing has to be perfect or planned.
-But I have to appreciate everything and everyone and most of all, being alive and getting to do what I do.
+Happiness, in a way that nothing has to be perfect or planned.
+But I have to appreciate everything and everyone and most of all, being alive and getting to do what I want.

 It’s now May, and I’ve been to a few places so far this year.
-One thing I realized is, I normally take SO many photos, hundreds per day on each trip.
+One thing I realized is, I normally take SO many photos during a trip.
 That adds up.
 And it always ended up somewhere hidden in my hard disk.
 I can post it on Facebook and Instagram but then the stories about those pictures get forgotten sometimes.
-I knew I wanted to write, to have my own space where I can just say this is me, this is my life story.
+I knew I wanted to write, to have my own space where I can just say this is what happened, this is my life story.

 This is where my website comes in.
 Not for business, not for money in mind.
 But all for the sake of memories, the good and the bad ones.
 The ones you want to remember or the ones you wish you know better next time.
 The memories that I want to keep and make it alive for as long as I can.
 On a digital platform, where it is shareable, easy to edit and hopefully lasts as long as I live.
 I did try scrapbook.. but who am I kidding I’m not that patient and crafty.

 I don’t care if nobody reads this, I really don’t.
 I’m doing this for me.
 For future Anna who I hope will be reading this.
-For reference, so when someone asks who Anna is as a person, I want this web blog to represent me.
+I want this web blog to represent me.

 I am just an ordinary 21-year-old who’s fortunate enough to be able to travel but who also happens to have the same insecurities and hopes and dreams like everyone else.
 And I believe you can relate your life to the things I go through and the things I find interesting.
-And I wish that it might make you feel less lonely in the world that people seem to only show the good part online.
+And I wish that it might make you feel less lonely in the world that people seem to only show the good parts of life online.
 Because this blog is real.
 It’s my life, my happiness, my struggles, my problems.
-I’m so excited to set this web blog up finally.
+I’m so excited to finally set this website/blog up.
 And I can’t wait to post all the things I have done so far and share it here.